Thornton Hough

-Thornton Hough (/ˈhʌf/) is a village on the Wirral Peninsula, in Merseyside, England, of pre-Conquest origins.
+Thornton Hough (/ˈhʌf/) is a village in the Wirral district of Merseyside, England.
+The village lies in the more rural inland part of the Wirral Peninsula and is of pre-Norman Conquest origins.
 The village grew during the ownership of Joseph Hirst into a small model village and was later acquired by William Lever, founder of Lever Brothers, the predecessor of Unilever.
 Thornton Hough is roughly 10 mi from Liverpool and 12 mi from Chester.
-Administratively, it is part of the Clatterbridge Ward of the Metropolitan Borough of Wirral and is in the parliamentary constituency of Wirral South.
+It is part of the Clatterbridge ward and is in the parliamentary constituency of Wirral South.

 At the 2001 census, Thornton Hough had 770 inhabitants.

 History

 The name Thornton means "thorn-tree farm/settlement" and likely derives from the Old English words þorn (hawthorn tree) and tūn (a farmstead or settlement).
 It is mentioned in the Domesday Book of 1086 as Torintone, under the ownership of Robert of Rhuddlan.
 The present name of the village was established when the daughter of local landowner Roger de Thorneton, married Richard de Hoghe during the reign of Edward II.

 By the beginning of the 19th century, Thornton Hough formed part of the Neston Estate owned by Baron Mostyn of Mostyn, Flintshire.
-The population was recorded as 165 in 1801, 164 in 1851, 547 in 1901 and 506 in 1951.
+The population of the parish was recorded as 165 in 1801, 164 in 1851, 547 in 1901 and 506 in 1951.

 Joseph Hirst, a Yorkshire woollen millowner, bought farmland land in 1866 and began the development of a small model village, building a church, a school and 'Wilshaw Terrace'.
 The village was bought and expanded by William Lever who developed housing for family, estate workers and company staff in a similar way to Port Sunlight, building another shop, the school, a social club and the Congregational church.
 Development continued in the early 20th century.